 The purpose of the Asset Management Policy is to ensure that the City has information knowledge and understanding about the long-term and the cumulative consequences of being the custodian of public infrastructure.

-This will be done by ensuring the systems and processes are in place to enable people to determine the most effective and efficient options for delivering infrastructure related services while controlling exposure to risk and loss.
+This is achieved by ensuring that the systems and processes are in place to enable people to determine the most effective and efficient options for delivering infrastructure related services while controlling exposure to risk and loss.

-The Asset Management Policy also provides the framework that together with the organisational Community Strategic Plan and Sustainable Sydney 2030 Community Strategic Plan enables the asset management strategy and specific asset management plans to be produced.
-A diagram showing the Asset Management Framework as applicable to the City of Sydney is shown at Appendix A.
+The Asset Management Policy also provides the framework that together with the organisational Community Strategic Plan and Sustainable Sydney 2030 enables the asset management strategy and specific asset management plans to be produced.